 What it is

+Researchers query it by CDR-H3 — the most diverse loop of the antibody binding site — and get back hits with controlled mismatch tolerance, as AIRR-TSV or VDJfasta.
 Average response time per query: under one second.
 That makes the database usable for interactive workflows — comparing a candidate antibody against the global repertoire while you design it, not in an overnight batch.

 Features